-The mandate for the development of the RSDS and NSDS at the regional and national levels dates back to the Eighth Meeting of the Community Council (the Council) and its Resumed Session held in 2001 at which Council noted the approach to enable strategic direction for the development of statistics in CARICOM including: efforts to harmonise statistics in the Region; to document statistical methodologies and the processes of data collection and compilation; and to enhance the ability to effectively depict the socio-economic status of CARICOM Member States through the establishment of a core set of socio-economic statistics.
-The Fifteenth Meeting of the Council held in Guyana in 2005 recommended that regional and national strategies should be prepared with financial proposals to enable the implementation of the council with Year.
+The mandate for the development of the RSDS and NSDS at the regional and national levels dates back to the Eighth Meeting of the Community Council of Ministers (Council) and its Resumed Session held in 2001 at which Council noted the approach to enable strategic direction for the development of statistics in CARICOM including: efforts: to harmonise statistics in the Region; to document statistical methodologies and the processes of data collection and compilation; and to enhance the ability to effectively depict the socio-economic status of CARICOM Member States through the establishment of a core set of socio-economic statistics.
+The Fifteenth Meeting of the Council held in Guyana in 2005 recommended that regional and national strategies should be prepared with financial proposals to enable the implementation of the common RSWP which was approved by the Council in that year.